 Ōhau Village was decimated by wildfire in October 2020.
-Due to free-draining soils, strong dry winds, hot summers and freezing winters, grass and scrub fuels are usually available to burn and fire can start and spread at any time of year.
-Values threatened by wildfire include non-contiguous parcels of public conservation land, private land under QEII National Trust covenant, the users and environment on the
+Due to strong dry winds, fire can start and carry at any time of year.
+Values threatened by wildfire include non-contiguous parcels of public conservation land, private land under QEII National Trust covenant, the users and environment on the Alps 2 Ocean Cycleway and Te Araroa trail, Round Bush Reserve and of course the people and newly rebuilt properties within and around Ōhau village.

-Alps 2 Ocean Cycleway and Te Araroa trail, Round Bush Reserve and of course the people and newly rebuilt properties within and around Ōhau village.
-Queenstown special risk zone covers the hills immediately north of Queenstown suburbs, and in some cases (where the risk warrants it) includes the interface between the built and natural environments.
-The zone features considerable residential and commercial buildings, recreation and tourism activities set amongst highly combustible and contiguous ground fuel cover upon generally very steep slopes.
-For example, fire scientists predict that in the right conditions a fire originating at the bottom of the hill near the base gondola complex may reach the top complex within thirty minutes.
-Coupled with this, several communities within the zone have limited road access, with narrow, no exit or single exit roads leading to multiple communities.
-Many parts of the zone also have limited water resources for fire suppression.
-Any large wildfire within this zone could necessitate a complex and difficult evacuation and response that would foreseeably become an international incident with severe and long-term impacts. - Climate/weather While these locations are similar in climate to the lakes and coastal zones where they are located, many have micro-climatic weather.
+Given the vulnerability of these places and the exceptional fire risk conditions, fireworks are also prohibited, pursuant to section 52 of the Act.

+While these locations are similar in climate to the lakes and coastal zones where they are located, many have micro-climatic weather.
 All have topographical features (slope and aspect) and fuel loading that increase the likelihood of fire starting and spreading, the potential intensity of fire behaviour and the rate of fire spread, beyond the general risk of the surrounding zones.

-Land cover/ land use All the prohibited zones have very high available fuel loads.
-The islands are almost exclusively native or regenerating forest.
-The Queenstown zone is predominantly covered in wilding conifers.
-Mount Iron - urban interface area covered by kānuka scrub.
-Shag Point is a mixture of native and introduced forest and scrub.
-Buckland crossing is a campground area surrounded by kānuka and mānuka and gorse scrub, with pine forest next to the campsite.
-Fires in these areas in moderate or higher fire conditions will be very intense an will threaten lives, properties and environmental values.
-Industry Industry Contributes to increased risk of fire in high- risk conditions Affected by use of fire control measures Needs to be protected by using fire control measures e Forestry Use of machinery - sparks Relevant operations affected Own zone to apply separate controls Tourism Visitors contribute to fire risk, and also are at risk from fire Tourism activities are impacted by fires and fire control
+All the prohibited zones have very high available fuel loads.

+- The islands are almost exclusively native or regenerating forest. - The Queenstown Red Zone is predominantly covered in pine species. - Mount Iron urban interface area covered by kānuka scrub. - Shag Point is a mixture of native and introduced forest and scrub. - Buckland crossing is a campground area surrounded by kānuka and mānuka and gorse scrub, with pine forest next to the campsite.

+Fires in these areas in moderate or higher fire conditions will be very intense and will threaten lives, properties and environmental values.

+Industry Contributes to increased risk of fire in high-risk conditions Affected by use of fire control measures Needs to be protected by using fire control measures

+Forestry \boxtimes \boxtimes \boxtimes

+Use of machinery - sparks

+Relevant operations affected

+Own zone to apply separate controls

+Tourism \boxtimes \boxtimes

+Visitors contribute to fire risk, and also are at risk from fire

+Tourism activities are impacted by fires and fire control

-Lifeline utilities/other infrastructure Lifeline utility/ other infrastructure Contributes to increased risk of fire in high- risk conditions Affected by use of fire control measures Needs to be protected by using fire control measures Electricity transmission lines Sparking during high winds Use of auto-reclosers limited in periods of elevated fire danger Recommended vegetation mitigation practices Recreational locations Walking tra may be clos icks, mountain bike are sed during very extrem as within the C e fire weather ueenstown SRZ or conditions. r Island SRZs Cultural and recreational activities and events Cultural an and events d recreational activities Contributes to increased risk of fire in high- risk conditions Affected by use of fire control measures Needs to be protected by using fire control measures Public acce mountain l ss walking and pike tracks Known fire hazards There are no long-term fire hazards in this zone listed in the Fire Hazard Removal Case Management System.
-Frequency of elevated fire danger See the relevant zone that each site is located in.
-Fire history The fire history in the Prohibited SRZ zones (excluding structure fires and other property fires) includes: Year Fire C ause 2000 Pigeon Island Fire С Camp fire 2005 Closeburn Fire F Fireworks 2012 Mount Iron P Powerlines - 1998 Bucklands Crossing С amp fire Thresholds Prohibited seasons year-round There is a 365-day prohibited fire season, and the use of fireworks is also prohibited.
+Lifeline utility/ other infrastructure Contributes to increased risk of fire in high-risk conditions Affected by use of fire control measures Needs to be protected by using fire control measures Electricity transmission lines Sparking during high winds Use of auto-reclosers limited in high fire danger Recommended vegetation mitigation practices

+Walking tracks, mountain bike areas within the Queenstown Red Zone or Island SRZs may be closed during very extreme fire weather conditions.

+Cultural and recreational activities and events Contributes to increased risk of fire in high-risk conditions Affected by use of fire control measures Needs to be protected by using fire control measures Public access walking and mountain bike tracks \boxtimes

+There are no long-term fire hazards in this zone listed in the Fire Hazard Removal Case Management System.

+See the relevant zone that each site is located in.

+The fire history in the Prohibited SRZ zones (excluding structure fires and other property fires) includes:

+Year Fire Cause

+2000 Pigeon Island Fire Camp fire

+2005 Closeburn Fire Fireworks

+2012 Mount Iron Powerlines

+1998 Bucklands Crossing Camp fire

+Prohibited seasons year-round

+There is a 365-day prohibited fire season, and the use of fireworks is also prohibited.
 See the criteria for these in the Area overview.
-Representative We use Remote Automated Weather Stations (RAWS) to determine whether we

-Remote have reached the trigger thresholds set out in the fire plan.
-We monitor these sites Automated Weather Stations and take average daily indices (readings) across the relevant zones: Refer to the relevant zone that each SRZ is located in.
+Representative Remote Automated Weather Stations We use Remote Automated Weather Stations (RAWS) to determine whether we have reached the trigger thresholds set out in the fire plan.
+We monitor these sites and take average daily indices (readings) across the relevant zones:

+Refer to the relevant zone that each SRZ is located in.

-Otago prohibited SRZ maps
+Otago prohibited SRZs maps

-Restricted fire zones
+Restricted fire season